akshu10/tic-tac-toe/README.md

 2. Add players to game room
 3. Enforce maximum limit of 2 per room
 4. Do not allow duplicate game rooms? (validate if exists).

+## Latest Work done
+1. Add state to the FE to track whether the board is active/disabled
+2. Add events for move and board:refresh
+3. Add disabled state to the square button component